Point Ellice Bridge

 The bridge received a seismic upgrade in 2001–2002, which included some reinforcement of the masonry piers, replacement of the main bridge bearings, and work to seal joints in the roadway surface.
 Through regular inspection it was determined that the structural steel is in need of resurfacing.

 Please note that the Johnson Street Bridge will remain open and staff are working with the Greater Victoria Harbour Authority to limit bridge lifts during peak morning and evening vehicle traffic rush hours.
-Changes will be made to traffic signal operations around the Johnson Street Bridge to help accommodate the higher expected westbound traffic.
+Changes will be made to traffic signal operations around the Johnson Street Bridge to help accommodate the anticipated increase in traffic volumes.

 BC Transit and emergency services have been consulted with as part of the traffic management process to minimize disruptions to service.Go to Top